-The Cause of Death Unit Record Files are provided to the AIHW by the Registries of Births, Deaths and Marriages in each state and territory and the National Coronial Information System (managed by the Victorian Department of Justice).
+The AIHW sources causes of deaths data from the Registries of Births, Deaths and Marriages in each state and territory and the National Coronial Information System (managed by the Victorian Department of Justice).
 The cause of death data are compiled and coded by the Australian Bureau of Statistics (ABS) to the International Statistical Classification of Diseases and Related Health Problems (ICD) and maintained at the AIHW in the NMD.
 Registration of deaths is the responsibility of the Registry of Births, Deaths and Marriages in each state and territory.

 To improve the quality of data, the ABS annually revises the causes of death for coroner-referred deaths to reflect the latest available information.
 This process applies to deaths registered after 1 January 2006.
-Deaths registered in 2017 and earlier are based on the final version of cause of death data; deaths registered in 2018 are based on the revised version; and deaths registered in 2019 and 2020 are based on the preliminary version.
-Revised and preliminary versions are subject to further revision by the ABS.
-For a more detailed description of the coverage and processing of deaths data, including deaths certified by the coroner, refer to the Explanatory Notes in ABS Causes of death, Australia (ABS Catalogue No. 3303.0), which is available from the ABS website
+Deaths registered between 2006 and 2019 are finalised.
+Deaths registered in 2020 are revised, deaths registered in 2021 are preliminary revised, and 2022 registered deaths are preliminary.
+Revised, preliminary revised, and preliminary data are subject to further revision by the ABS.
+For a more detailed description of the coverage and processing of deaths data, including deaths certified by the coroner, refer to the ABS Causes of death, Australia methodology, Australia (ABS Catalogue No. 3303.0).

-In the NMD, both the year in which the death occurred and the year in which it was registered are provided.
+In the NMD, the year the death occurred, the year the death was registered with the state and territory registry, and the in scope year the death was lodged with the ABS (ABS reference year) are provided.
 Year of registration has been used for the purposes of monitoring deaths by suicide.
-Deaths based on the year the death occurred have also been presented; however, as some deaths at the end of each calendar year may not be registered until the following year, year of death information for the latest available year (2020) is generally an underestimate of the actual number of deaths that occurred in that year.
+Deaths based on the year the death occurred have also been presented; however, as some deaths at the end of each calendar year may not be registered until the following year, year of death information for the latest available year (2022) is generally an underestimate of the actual number of deaths that occurred in that year.
+While not as significantly impacted, it should be noted that latest data by year of registration is also an underestimate and subject to revision.

 The data quality statements underpinning the AIHW NMD can be found on the following ABS internet pages: